linked-db/linked-ql/README.md

 In this scenario, we demonstrate a hybrid data architecture where the goal is to:

-> Query remote data **as if it were local**, while controlling
+> Query upstream data **as if it were local**, while controlling
 > what stays remote, what gets cached locally, and what stays in sync.

-The idea is straight-forward in FlashQL: you simply create a view (a database view) in your local database that mirrors the remote database.
+The idea is straight-forward in FlashQL: you simply create a view (a database view) in your local database that points to the upstream database as its origin.

 ```js
 await db.query(`